pdcook/Game-Mode-Collection/docs/trt.md

 This section is a quick reference for if you already know how to play and just need the quick facts.
 The rest of this document provides a detailed guide on how to play.

-- Every round has a 30 second preparation phase during which players can collect cards from around the map (default control: "F" or left stick button) and explore.
+- Every round has a 30 second preparation phase during which players can collect cards from around the map (default control: `F` or left stick button) and explore.
 - Every round players' roles are randomly determined
 - **_Dead players cannot communicate with alive players by any means.
 This includes external voice chat._**
 - Detectives, Traitors, Mercenaries, Killers, and Zombies all have access to a shop.
-- Players can pick up cards at any time during a round (default control: "F" or left stick button)
+- Players can pick up cards at any time during a round (default control: `F` or left stick button)
 - Players can have a maximum of 2 cards.
 Custom cards bought in a shop do not count.
-- Players can discard their most recent card (default control: "Q" or Y/Δ) or any card by clicking on it in the card bar.
+- Players can discard their most recent card (default control: `Q` or Y/Δ) or any card by clicking on it in the card bar.
 - Killing teammates causes you to lose karma.
 This will negatively effect the amount of damage you do in future rounds.
 - Players gain karma each round they complete without team-killing.
 - If a player's karma drops too low, they will be automatically killed at the end of the next preparation phase.
-- Players can inspect bodies (default control: "E" or right stick button).
+- Players can inspect bodies (default control: `E` or right stick button).
 - Players can zoom in and out (default control: scroll wheel or right bumper + D-pad up/down).
 The maximum zoom a player can use is determined by their gun's projectile speed stat.

 ## Controls